-- Develop plans for the implementation of a physical education, fine arts, and music curriculum that considers the needs of all students.
-This includes focusing on activities, adaptations, and modifications of all education decisions to ensure the full inclusion by all students.
-(Refer to the Clarence Curriculum Specifications Plan) - Sanitizer stations available.
+- Develop plans for the implementation of a physical education, fine arts, and music curriculum that consider the needs of all students, including focusing on activities, adaptations, and modifications of all education decisions to ensure the full inclusion by all students.
+(See Sections of Reopening Plan for each of the Special Areas) - Sanitizer stations available. - Shared spaces will have posted guidelines for capacity restrictions.